cs4241-19a/materials/lecture4.notes.markdown

 - All good information, but the most important point is probably that there is no built-in way to easily duplicate JS objects
 - `Object.assign()` will get you a shallow object, and that is good enough for many situations.
+- Show examples of crazy metaprogramming in Gibber